alteus7/DragonHeartPressKit/index.md

 ## Description

-DragonHeart is a game that, ...
+DragonHeart is an indie game with the objective of selecting all the same colored cubics.

 ## History